FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Elevation Correction Tool.rst

 .. image:: ../../img/Elevation-Correction-from-Polygons/Elevat015.png

-Method 2 Elevation Correction Raster within a Polygon
+Method 2 Raster within a Polygon
 -----------------------------------------------------

 This method will apply zonal statistics to a raster within a polygon to calculate the min, max or mean of an area.